Matt-Eva/javascript-text-editor/README.md

 The purpose of this editor is to serve as an immediate drop-in editor with all features baked-in.

 If you're looking for browser / javascript based editors that offer a more plug-and-play approach, with greater extensibility and customizability, check out <a href="https://docs.slatejs.org/">Slate</a> and <a href="https://editorjs.io/getting-started/">Editor.js</a>!
-EditorJS was the original inspiration for creating an editor that generates JSON output, and Slate is an excellent tool if you're working with React and really want to build out a powerful and robust editor!
+EditorJS was my original inspiration for creating an editor that generates JSON output, and Slate is an excellent tool if you're working with React and really want to build out a powerful and robust editor!
+I'd recommend getting familiar with both to determine which one best suits your use case.

 ## Styling